dydtaylor/LibsmolWE/README.md

-# WeSmol - Weighted Ensemble for rare event simulations in Smoldyn
+# WeSmol

+The Weighted Ensemble for spatial rare event simulations in Smoldyn.
 One Paragraph of project description goes here

 ## Getting Started